eugabrielsilva/butterdocs/docs/v0.1-alpha/getting-started/butter-basics.md

 There are two files inside each version folder that will be treated differently:

 - The `home.md` file will be the entry point of your documentation.
 This page will be displayed as the index/welcome page of the current version.
 - The `_menu.md` file will hold the sidenav menu content.
 This is were you can list your documentation topics.
+If you do not provide a menu file and the `generate_menu` setting is enabled in the configuration, ButterDocs will generate a menu for the current version using the top-level folders as section headings.

 ### Example of folder structure
 ```plaintext